Home Search Index of men A-Z

 By the time of the 1851 Census the father had died and his wife was shown as a widow, a shopkeeper, aged 46, living with Mary Ann, aged 25, a dressmaker, and Sarah Harrison, the second daughter, now 21, a widow, and her two children.

-The 1861 Census Returns show him as living in West Lodge, Marble Arch, with his wife, Ann, but no family are shown.
-He was shown as being 45 years of age and his occupation as being that of a Hyde Park Constable, and she as aged 35.
+The 1861 Census shows him as living in West Lodge, Marble Arch, with his wife, Ann, but no family are shown.
+He was shown as being 45 years of age and his occupation as Hyde Park Constable, and she as 35.
 His place of birth was confirmed as Wiggington, Tamworth, and shows hers as Fewston, in the West Riding of Yorkshire.

 He was buried in Brompton Cemetery, Fulham, on the 19th of November 1864.
 It is a common grave, Section R. (No. 39265) and no stone was erected.
 See photograph of the grave-site in the 4th Hussar file.
 (The spelling of his surname in the burial registers there is given as "Parks.")

-On 8th May of 1999 the dedication of a newly-erected grave-marker to him took place in Brompton Cemetery, and was attended by representatives of his greater family, an officer descendant of General Lord George Paget, regimental and other groups of an ex-military nature, as well as descendants of the family of John Edden who had been assisted by both Parkes and Crawford in a effort to save an officer of the regiment shortly before Parke's VC winning action.
-Because the grave space also having been used for other burials, a full-size stone was not allowed and the marker was in the form of a marble slab placed flat on the ground, the inscription on it reading:
+On 8th May 1999 the dedication of a newly-erected grave-marker to him took place in Brompton Cemetery, and was attended by representatives of his greater family, an officer descendant of General Lord George Paget, regimental and other groups of an ex-military nature, as well as descendants of the family of John Edden who had been assisted by both Parkes and Crawford in a effort to save an officer of the regiment shortly before Parke's VC winning action.
+Because the grave space has also been used for other burials, a full-size stone was not allowed.
+The marker was in the form of a marble slab placed flat on the ground, the inscription on it reading:

 for 26 years and 41 days with